 - Select the streaming service and press “OK.”

-- Select “Add Channel” press “OK” on your remote.
+- Select “Add Channel” and press “OK” on your remote.
 If the channel is already installed, “Go To Channel” will be an option.

 - The App is now installed on your Roku.
 Open the app, and log in with the credentials you used to subscribe to the service.
 MTV will be a channel available through the app’s live TV guide.